High Country 4wd Tag Along Tour

-Unless have been here you just cannot imagine the incredible views over
+Unless have been here you just cannot imagine the incredible views

-as the eye can see as you stand on the observation
+for as far as the eye can see as you stand on the observation

 tower on one the regions highest points.

 If you want to define 'breathtaking' then this is the place to do

 stop together with a few photographic shots.

-This drive is not untypical of the many High Country tracks that start
+This drive is not untypical of the many High Country tracks that

-will take us through remote country and on a
+from The Pinnacles will take us through remote country and on a

 be in good condition but steep.

 We will be moving towards Dargo where we have the opportunity of